Compassionate Medical Malpractice Lawyers Fighting for Justice

 At Irons & Irons P.A., we are dedicated to fighting for our clients, whether we are negotiating a fair settlement or litigating your case so we can hold the responsible parties accountable.
 Led by Attorney Harry H. Albritton, Jr., our staff includes an experienced team including a registered nurse who is able to analyze medical records and get in-depth insight into your case, plus we have a network of experts who are able to provide valuable information and, if necessary, witness testimony.
 Above all, you’ll receive personal attention from your attorney, who will walk you through every step of your case and be available for questions and concerns.
 We understand this is a difficult time and you don’t need to go through it alone.

-Contact Our Medical Malpractice Attorneys in Greenville, NC
+Contact Our North Carolina Medical Malpractice Attorneys

-If you or a loved one is a victim of medical negligence or malpractice, contact the law office of Irons & Irons P.A. in Greenville.
+If you or a loved one is a victim of medical negligence or malpractice, contact the law office of Irons & Irons P.A.
 We can provide a free case review and consultation to help you determine your next step.
 To schedule a consultation, reach out to us at 252-215-3000 or fill out the form below.